-The Compensation Committee is composed entirely of independent Directors.
-A description of the responsibilities, powers and operations of the Compensation Committee is set out under the section of this Information Circular titled "Board Committees" below.
+The Compensation Committee is composed of four members, a majority of whom are independent.
+A description of the responsibilities, powers and operations of the Compensation Committee is set out under the section of this Information Circular entitled "Board Committees" below.